RTXI/single-trace/README.md

 ###Single Trace

 **Requirements:** None
-**Limitations:** None
+**Limitations:** Deprecated - use the Sync module to record for set intervals.

 ![Single Trace GUI](single-trace.png)

 <!--start-->
 This module records a single trace and nothing more.
+This module will be deprecated.
+Use the sync module along with the data recorder to record fixed intervals.
 <!--end-->

 ####Input Channels